Python-PyQt/PyQt6-Docs/docs/introduction.rst

-independent abstractions for graphical user interfaces, networking, threads, regular expressions, SQL databases, SVG, OpenGL, XML, user and application settings, positioning and location services, short range communications (NFC and Bluetooth), web browsing, 3D animation, charts, 3D data visualisation and interfacing with app stores.
+independent abstractions for graphical user interfaces, networking, threads, regular expressions, SQL databases, SVG, OpenGL, XML, user and application settings, positioning and location services, short range communications (NFC and Bluetooth), web browsing, 3D animation, charts and 3D data visualisation.

 PyQt6 comprises PyQt6 itself and a number of add-ons that correspond to Qt's additional libraries.
-At the moment these are PyQt6-3D and PyQt6-NetworkAuth.
+At the moment these are PyQt6-3D, PyQt6-Charts, PyQt6-DataVisualization, PyQt6-Graphs, PyQt6-NetworkAuth and PyQt6-WebEngine.
-Each is provided as a source distribution (*sdist*) and binary wheels for Windows, Linux and macOS.
+Each is provided as a source distribution (*sdist*) and binary wheels for Windows (Intel and ARM), Linux (Intel and ARM) and macOS (Intel and ARM).

-PyQt6 supports the Windows, Linux and macOS platforms and requires Python v3.8 or later.
+PyQt6 requires Python v3.9 or later.

 The homepage for PyQt6 is https://www.riverbankcomputing.com/software/pyqt/.
 Here you will always find the latest stable version and current development